 - Benedikt Szmrecsanyi (KULeuven) : Linguistic complexity in contrastive linguistics and typology

-Participation in the workshop is free of charge, but interested participants are required to register in the workshop website (the registration from will be activated in February 2015).
+Participation in the workshop is free of charge, but interested participants are required to register in the workshop website (link no longer active).

 Featured Image: Leuven University Library, by Marja Ligterink @ Flickr, CC BY-NC